heymikehaynes/crashthearcade/content/blog/2024-05-01-runs-android-so-what.md

 Yeah, I’m really not sure why the tech press is making a big deal out of the fact that the R1 runs Android.
 It’s basically a smartphone, why would Rabbit use anything else to run a device like this?
 It’s still cheaper (though lacking in features) compared to most Android devices.

 Admittedly, I’m kind of bummed about the reception for the R1 so far.
 I love the design of it, both the hardware (yes, even the orange) and software.
 I think the price tag is steep but not completely out of line.
-In a lot of ways, it reminds me of Pebble’s smartwatches, which I was an early adopter and supporter of.
+In a lot of ways, it reminds me of Pebble’s smartwatches, which I was an early adopter of.

 I hope Rabbit is able to turn it into something compelling eventually.